 However, if you notice your goldfish turning black suddenly, the black marks appear to be associated with an injury, there are red marks too or other physical problems such as frayed fins, or your fish starts acting differently, then this is unlikely to be natural.

 When black marks appear suddenly or alongside other physical or behavioral changes, they are far more likely to be caused by ammonia burn or injury.

 Black Spot Disease: Why does my goldfish have black spots?

 As explained above, by far the most common reason for black spots, black smudges or black patches appearing on your goldfish is the healing of ammonia burns or injuries.

-Black spots are not usually the sign of a disease, sickness or infection.
+Black spots are not usually a sign of a disease, sickness, or infection.